elementdavv/internet_archive_downloader/README.md

 <image src="resources/capture/borrow2_1280.png">

 * To get current book as PDF file, click the "Download" button.
-* To get each leaf as an image file(JPEG and/or PNG), click the "Download" button with Ctrl key pressed(Command key on Mac).
+* To get each leaf as an image file(JPEG or PNG), click the "Download" button with Ctrl key pressed(Command key on Mac).

 With download begins, the button will turn into a progress bar.
 <image src="resources/capture/download2_1280.png">